 Ideas to discuss with your children

-- Oppressed people who are given hope, or a cause to believe in, can find the strength and determination to rise up against their oppressors even if it means sacrificing their own lives.
+- Oppressed peoples by who are given hope, or a cause to believe in, will find the strength and determination to rise up and rebel against their oppressors even if it means sacrificing their own lives.

 - People should hold on to their humanity regardless of the costs.

-- Self-sacrifice: both Katniss and Peeta put their own lives on the line many times to save others.
+- Self sacrifice: both Katniss and Peeta put their own lives on the line a number of times to save others.